Application period: Closed

 - French and international language teachers improve their language fluency, teaching skills and knowledge through a post-secondary education experience

 - Alberta jurisdictions enhance their language teaching capacity

-The program provides up to 10 bursaries of $5,000 for certificated Alberta teachers to take a summer post-secondary program in a language other than English or a language instruction course at an institution outside of Canada.
+The program provides up to 10 bursaries of up to $5,000 each for certificated Alberta teachers to take a summer post-secondary program in a language other than English or a language instruction course at an institution outside of Canada.